Products | SPR Sensor chips | Data sheets

 1 All illustrations are schematic representations and are not drawn to scale; dimensions, densities, and spatial relationships do not reflect actual physical or chemical proportions.

-2 Based on capture of 100 µg/mL biotinylated BSA in PBS (RG-SA pre-capture), with 1 µRIU corresponding approximately to 1 RU.
+2 Based on the specific capture immobilization of 100 µg/mL biotinylated BSA in PBS (RG-SA pre-capture), with 1 µRIU corresponding approximately to 1 RU.

-3 Based on capture of 200 nM RG-SA on an RGD200M sensor chip.
+3 Based on the specific capture immobilization of 200 nM RG-SA on a RGD200M sensor chip.